Updated 09/05/2025

 (b)

-the period in which investors can exercise their right of withdrawal; and
+the period during which investors can exercise their right of withdrawal;

 (c)

-whom investors may contact should they wish to exercise the right of withdrawal.
+whom investors may contact if they wish to exercise the right of withdrawal.

 (a)